Recycling symbols explained

 Look out for the following labels, which appear on all sorts of packaging - from soft drink cans, to bread bags and plastic toiletry bottles.
 They will tell you the kind of packaging the item has and whether the packaging is recyclable.
 If it is, the label will also tell you whether you can put the packaging in your kerbside recycling bin or take to your local recycling centre.

 Remember: not all packaging will have a recycling label but this doesn't mean you can't recycle it.
-If you're not sure what you can recycle in your area, check the Recycling Locator.

 75% or more of councils provide household recycling collection facilities for that packaging type in their area.